sauriii98/Deep-Learning-algorithms/README.md

 1) ## Logistic_regression_using_NN.ipynb

-    * It is a simple logistic regression algorithm developed using CNN with zero hidden layers
+    * It is a simple logistic regression algorithm developed using NN (Neural Networks) with zero hidden layers
     * In this notebook, binary classification is done on the dataset of cats(cat or not cat)

 2) ## NN_with_1_hidden_layer.py
-    * It's a python script file which contains all functions required to develop CNN with one hidden layer
+    * It's a python script file which contains all functions required to develop NN (Neural Networks) with one hidden layer
     * function designed are:
         * sigmoid(z)
         * initialize(n_x,n_h1,n_y)